Skip to main content

 Staying Connected

-Advances in technological capabilities and widespread internet access have increased the availability of telehealth services, and demand has only increased as a result of the COVID-19 pandemic.
-Since telehealth nursing has provided a way for patients to ask questions, voice concerns and address issues before they become acute or chronic — all from the comfort of their homes — these services will likely remain a prominent feature of healthcare.
+Advances in technological capabilities and widespread internet access increased the availability of telehealth services, and demand rose during the COVID-19 pandemic.
+Since telehealth nursing provides a way for patients to ask questions, voice concerns and address issues before they become acute or chronic — all from the comfort of their homes — telehealth services will likely remain an essential component of modern healthcare.

 Request Information